Sernior/fairness/README.md

 }
 ```

-The output of the above will be:
+The output of the above could be:

 ```
 Thread with priority : 0 is running.